 What does this mean?

-IF YOU ARE AN EMAIL ADMINISTRATOR WHO USES BLACKLISTS, you need to start paying attention.
-Blacklists are not "set it and forget it."
-Instead, you should periodically check the blacklists you're using.
+IF YOU ARE AN EMAIL ADMINISTRATOR WHO USES BLOCKLISTS, you need to start paying attention.
+DNSBLs are not "set it and forget it."
+Instead, you should periodically check the lists you're using.
 Ensure they are still active.
 Test to see that legitimate mail sent to your server is being delivered.
-When looking to see if a blacklist is still alive and running, look for a test entry (usually 127.0.0.2) in DNS.
-Make sure the DNSBL's website is still alive and doesn't mention the blacklist having been shut down.
-Look on sites like this one (DNSBL.com) and SpamLinks to ensure that your favorite blacklist isn't listed there as deceased.
+When looking to see if a blocking list is still alive and running, look for a test entry (usually 127.0.0.2) in DNS.
+Make sure the DNSBL's website is still alive and doesn't mention the list having been shut down.
+Look on sites like this one (DNSBL.com) and SpamLinks to ensure that your favorite blocking list isn't listed there as deceased.

-IF YOU ARE A BLACKLIST OPERATOR, or you're considering becoming a blacklist operator, then you need to read this proposed BCP document: Guidelines for Management of DNSBLs for Email.
+IF YOU ARE A BLOCKLIST OPERATOR, or you're considering becoming one, then you need to read this proposed BCP document: Guidelines for Management of DNSBLs for Email.
 It's fairly new, so I can understand that not everybody who runs a BL has read it, or understands everything in it, or listens to it.
 But it's very important that people start reading it, start understanding it, and start incorporating its guidance into their practices.